inBeat/inbeat-website/content/top-influencers/tiktok/hypebeast/canada/_index.md

 ---
-title: Top 10 Hypebeast TikTok Influencers In Canada In 2023
+title: Top 10 Hypebeast TikTok Influencers In Canada In 2024
 description: >-
-  Find top hypebeast TikTok influencers in Canada in 2023.
-Most popular hashtags: #hypebeast #sneakers #sneakerhead #nike.
+  Find top hypebeast TikTok influencers in Canada in 2024.
+Most popular hashtags: #hypebeast #sneakers #nike #sneakerhead.
 platform: TikTok
 hits: 33
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: inBeat holds 33 TikTok influencers like this in Canada for you to pitch.
+text_bottom: Our platform holds 33 TikTok influencers like this in Canada for you to work with.
 profiles:
   - username: "yvngrice"
     fullname: >-